 If you’re shopping around for a mortgage, personal loan or car loan, it’s best to avoid applying for a new credit card.
 Whether you are approved or not, the increased number of hard inquiries on your credit report could drop your credit score.

 A lower credit score coupled with multiple recent hard inquiries signals to lenders you are in need of credit, potentially making you more of a credit risk.
 In this case, your application for a mortgage or personal loan could be denied.
 If it is approved, you may not get the best terms if your credit score has dropped.

 Each credit card application involves a hard credit inquiry, which will lower your credit score.
 Too many recent inquiries can cause you to be denied new credit cards—especially if the inquiries did not result in approval.
 Instead of continuing to add more hard inquiries to your credit, it might be a good time to press the pause button on your credit card applications.
 We recommend waiting three to six months between new card applications.

-If you already have multiple hard inquiries on your credit report, the good news is that they’ll only stay in your report for 24 months—and they stop affecting your credit score after 12 months.
+If you already have multiple hard inquiries on your credit report, the good news is they’ll only stay on your report for 24 months—and they stop affecting your credit score after 12 months.

 A good practice is to check your credit report for the number of hard inquiries before applying for new credit cards.
 Ideally, you’d time your new credit card application once excessive hard inquiries have dropped off.

 A credit card should add to your financial standing, not compromise it.
 If you already have a lot of debt, are struggling to pay your existing creditors on time or have a low credit score, a new line of credit may not be a good idea right now.

 It may make sense to step back, assess how you’re managing your money and work to improve your finances as a whole.
 Once you get in a better place financially, a new credit card can enhance and support your financial goals, instead of hindering them.
 Plus, you’re more likely to be approved for a new credit card with a better credit score.

 The bottom line